-Whether you’re ready to sign-up or simply contemplating the idea, many folks wonder how much the CPA exam costs.
+Whether you’re ready to sign up or simply contemplating the idea, many people wonder how much the CPA exam costs

-The CPA exam fee structure can be a bit confusing and overwhelming to some folks.
-We are going to take all the mystery out of it by breaking down all the various costs and fees associated with taking the CPA credentialing exam, together with information about the authorizations to test periods and notices to schedule.
-By the end of this article you will have a good idea how much your exam will cost you if you pass on the first try, and how much retests and reschedules are.
+The CPA exam fee structure can be a bit confusing to some folks.
+We are going to take all of the mystery out of it by breaking down all the costs and fees associated with taking the CPA exam, along with information about notices to schedule.
+By the end of this article you will have a good idea how much your exam will cost you if you pass on the first try, and how much retests and reschedules cost.

 Application Fee: $50-$200